fversnel/fversnel.github.io/_posts/2019-04-01-baba-is-you.markdown

     :cell ::cell))
 ```

-This will allow us to match `[:word/flag :word/is :word/win]`, but also `:flag`.
+We can match `[:word/flag :word/is :word/win]`, but also `:flag`.
-It will not allow us to match an entire row of the Baba level so we need to add something else:
+It will not allow us to match an entire row of the level so we need to add something else:

 ```clojure
 (s/def ::row